 Stem cells don’t just work by replacing damaged cells; they are also expert directors of the healing process.
 When they arrive at an injured area, they release powerful proteins called growth factors.
 These growth factors act like signals, instructing nearby cells to begin tissue repair, form new blood vessels, and reduce inflammation.
 This process, where cells communicate and release helpful molecules, is a major reason why treatments like PRP Therapy are so effective.
 By concentrating these natural healing elements, we can encourage the body to repair itself more efficiently, targeting the root cause of pain and dysfunction.

-A Look at the Different Types of Stem Cells
+What Are the Different Types of Stem Cells?

 When you hear the term “stem cell,” it’s easy to picture a single type of super-cell that does it all.
 The reality is a bit more nuanced.
 Think of “stem cells” as a family name, with each member having unique talents and origins.
 Understanding the different types is the first step in appreciating how regenerative medicine works and what might be the right approach for you.
 Some stem cells are masters of transformation, able to become any cell in the body, while others are more specialized, focusing on repairing specific tissues.